Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Summary

 \section{Summary}

 In this work, we have carried out a systematic investigation of the statistical properties of cosmic voids using the SDSS DR7 galaxy sample and the ELUCID constrained simulation.
-By combining geometry-based and watershed-based void-finding algorithms within the \texttt{VAST} framework, and by comparing void catalogues across redshift space, real space, reconstructed volume, and the full simulation box, we assess the robustness of void statistics against key systematic effects, including RSD, tracer bias, and algorithmic definitions.
+By combining geometry-based and watershed-based void-finding algorithms within the \texttt{VAST} framework, and by comparing void catalogues across redshift space, reconstructed real space, the ELUCID reconstructed volume, and the full simulation box, we assess the robustness of void statistics against key systematic effects, including reconstruction uncertainties, tracer bias, and algorithmic definitions.

 Our main findings can be summarized as follows:

 \begin{enumerate}